 That’s why this year we’re collecting Highlights From Tor.com’s Articles in 2016 into one handy list!
 Check out some great writing advice, read the personal stories that shook us up inside, and peruse some of the weirdest stuff that bubbled up onto the website this year.

 Sowing History: A Gardener’s Tale by Ursula Vernon

 One of the reasons fantasy and science fiction are excellent genres is that they draw on a wide field of passions, and any topic can be the seed for a vast epic.
 In April, Ursula Vernon wrote about how her love of gardening can blossom into a meditation on human history.
 And that’s before she even gets to the magnificence of the potato.

-Those Wonderful Moments When Star Trek Loses Its Mind by Emily Asher-Perrin
+Those Wonderful Moments When Star Trek Loses Its Mind by Emmet Asher-Perrin

 Tribbles were only just the beginning.

 Now We Can Map Every Magical World into a Multiverse by Chris Lough and the Tor.com Staff